dbca-wa/docker-apps-dev/README.md

 # Work in progress

-Purpose is provide a shared system specific development containe environment with the prupose of provding extra tools nested from the main container deployed to production and to standardise containers with libraries and packages for development of DBCA systems
+Purpose is to provide a shared development environment using docker containers environment and to help standardise environments with specific libraries and packages for each DBCA system